 Why did you start your current company?

 My startup journey began early as I started my first business while I was in college.
-By the time I graduated from the University of California Los Angeles at the age 19, the business had grown to over 4 million dollars in revenue, saving utility and cost for over 2,000 immigrant small business owners in California.
+By the time I graduated from the University of California Los Angeles at the age 19, the business made over $3M in profit, saving utility and cost for over 2,000 immigrant small and medium business owners in California.
 Since then, I founded 4 companies each driven by a social purpose to improve the local communities.

 However, during this time, I had to overcome circumstances relating to health and career that was completely out of my control; I was in the dark and fell into depression.
 The shame, guilt and self-imposed expectations were overwhelming.
 I went to seek help from seven different therapists jumping through many hoops, switching from one therapist to another, which took a huge time, financial and emotional toll.